vue-foundation/vue-foundation/README.md

 # Javascript

-In order to properly handle Javascript, this project uses a Vue mixin, in `mixins/foundation.js`, which takes care of initializing and destroying Foundation components at the right time.
-It needs to be included in every `.vue` file using a Foundation JS component.
+This project uses a Vue mixin, in `mixins/foundation.js`, which takes care of initializing and destroying Foundation components at the right time.
+It can be included in every `.vue` file using a Foundation JS component, as long as it's not initialized more than once on the same UI element.

 ### Off-Canvas
-As shown in `App.vue`, the component should be directly instantiated using `new Foundation.OffCanvas(element, options)`.
+As shown in `App.vue`, this component should be directly instantiated using `new Foundation.OffCanvas(element, options)`.
 This is preferable to using the mixin, as it would initialize Foundation twice on some parts of the DOM.

 ### Orbit
 In order to work properly, [Orbit needs the Motion UI library](http://foundation.zurb.com/sites/docs/orbit.html#using-animation).

 ### Slider
-This component requires listening to Foundation custom events, setting a `v-model` on the hidden input will not work, as explained here:  https://github.com/vuejs/vue/issues/372
+This component requires listening to Foundation custom events, setting a `v-model` on the hidden input will not work, as explained here: [vuejs/vue#372](https://github.com/vuejs/vue/issues/372)